GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ## Demonstration 4: Dynamic translation

-Now let's suppose I want to be able to translate my webpage on the fly.
-Perhaps I have multiple domain names for it, and I'll check the request URI to determine which one the caller used and direct them to an appropriate translation (French for `.fr`, Chinese for `.cn`, Spanish for `.mx`, and so on).
-How should I do this?
+Suppose that you want to be able to translate your webpage on demand.
+Perhaps you have multiple domain names for the page, and you would like to check the request URI to determine which one the caller used and direct them to an appropriate translation (French for `.fr`, Chinese for `.cn`, Spanish for `.mx`, and so on).

+Here is are some options for approaches that you could take to do this:

--   Automated translation, with a copy saved of each language.
-I will have many copies to store, and I'll have to run a batch update job for any changes to the website.
-I also will not benefit from any changes to the translation ML model unless I run the batch re-translation.
+-   Automated translation, with a copy saved of each language:

+    You would have many copies to store, and you would need to run a batch update job for any changes to the website.
+You would not benefit from any changes to the translation machine learning model unless you ran a batch re-translation.

--   Client-side code to translate.
-This is good, but now I need to have JavaScript code in my site, and hope clients run it properly.
-I also have the added "wall time" that users will get from downloading my English source, and then making a Translate API call on the client side, and finally rendering the translated content.
+-   Client-side code to translate:

+    This is good, but you would need to have JavaScript code in your site, and hope that clients run it properly.
+    This would also add a delay for the time that it would take between users downloading the English source, making a Translate API call on the client side, and then finally rendering the translated content.

--   Dynamic server-side translation.
-This way, I only store one copy of the website (my source English copy), but clients only ever see static content, no Javascript.
-When my page is updated, the translations change.
-As the translation ML models improve, I automatically get the improvements.
-This could be slow and expensive if I make a translation each time, but I can trivially add some caching or CDN, so that the translation is only made on cache fills. **This is the approach I'll use here.**
+-   Dynamic server-side translation:

+    This way, you only store one copy of the website (your source English copy), but clients only ever see static content, no JavaScript.
+When your page is updated, the translations change.
+As the translation machine learning models improve, you automatically get the improvements.
+This could be slow and expensive if you make a translation each time, but you can add some caching or CDN, so that the translation is only made on cache fills.

-Easy enough; I can just change my `config.go` to:
+     This dyanmic server-side approach is the one that is described in this section.

+Change the `config.go` contents to the following:

 ```go
 // This function will be called in main.go for GET requests